rafi-gemhar33/rails-notes/rails/asset_pipeline.md

 - Rails recommended best practice is to allow the asset pipeline to handle css and use Webpack only for Javascript assets
-- Rails’ flatten everything out and mash all your asset files together into one big one for each filetype (called “concatenation”)
+- Rails’ flatten everything out and mash all your asset files together into one big one for each filetype (called "concatenation")

 ### Manifest Files
 - javascript manifest file will be `app/assets/javascripts/application.js`